EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 ## 3.1 DIDs

-Organisational wallets manage two types of identities: legal person and natural person.
+Organisational Wallets manage two types of identities: legal person and natural person.
 Each legal person and natural person is identified by a unique identifier.
 The use of Decentralised Identifiers (DIDs) permits the implementation of self-sovereign digital identities.
 Each DID is associated with a DID Document that may contains public keys, service endpoints, and other metadata needed for interactions.
 DIDs can be used across various platforms and services, fostering interoperability and user autonomy in the digital identity landscape.
-In the context of this RFC, the DID of a natural person is only used in the context of the organisation and managed using the organisational wallet.
+In the context of this RFC, the DID of a natural person is only used in the context of the organisation and managed using the Organisational Wallet.

 DID Documents are resolved using a DID method.
 While the workflows presented in this RFC are agnostic to the used DID method, we use two types of DID methods as examples: `DID:key` and `DID:peer`.